-During 2016, the Compensation Committee, its consultant Pay Governance, and management determined that it was appropriate to revise the design of the annual cash incentive portion of the total direct compensation paid to the named executive officers to place more emphasis on financial, safety, and compliance performance metrics and to reduce the weight allocated to individual goals.
+During 2017, the Compensation Committee, Pay Governance, and management determined that it was appropriate to revise the design of the annual cash incentive portion of the total direct compensation paid to the named executive officers to place more emphasis on financial, safety, and compliance performance metrics and to reduce the weight allocated to individual goals.
 The Compensation Committee believes that these changes will focus the named executive officers' efforts on business metrics that are core to the Company's mission and reward the named executive officers' performance in achieving these metrics.

-The changes in 2017 are applicable to all of the named executive officers and align the Company's goals with payouts dependent upon achievement of certain performance objectives over a one year period.
+The Annual Plan aligns the Company's goals with payouts dependent upon achievement of certain performance objectives over a one year period.
 The tables and the narrative below detail the 2017 Annual Cash Incentive Award Metrics.

-2017 Annual Cash Incentive Award Metrics Metric Weight Metric Components & Weights Target Achievement 50% 100% 150% 60% Financial Earnings Per Share \$ 1.31 \$ 1.36 \$ 1.41 15% Safety 36% - Lost Time Incidents 36% - Responsible Vehicle Accident Rate 14% - Safety Training Hours 14% - Incident Reporting 8 Points 14 Points 21 Points 15% Compliance 50% - Drinking Water 50% - Wastewater 99.00% 90.00% 99.50% 93.00% 99.80% 95.00% 10% Individual Goals 50% 100% 150%
+2017 ANNUAL CASH INCENTIVE AWARD METRICS Metric Weight Metric Metric Components & Weights Target Achievement 50% 100% 150 60% Financial Earnings Per Share \$ 1.31 \$ 1.36 \$ 1.41 15% Safety 36% - Lost Time Incidents 36% - Responsible Vehicle Accident Rate 14% - Safety Training Hours 14% - Incident Reporting 8 Points 14 Points 21 Points 15% Compliance 50% - Drinking Water 50% - Wastewater 99.00% 90.00% 99.50% 93.00% 99.80% 95.00% 10% Individual Goals 50% 100% 150%